SanguShellz/GTA5VersionSwitcher/README.md

-> ⚠️IMPORTANT!!: This tool is not used to initially setup the Luke Ross GTA5 R.E.A.L.
-VR mod (or any other mod).
+> ⚠️IMPORTANT!!: This tool is not used to initially setup the R.E.A.L.
+VR mod.
 That must be set up separately.
-You can follow this guide to setup the VR mod: https://www.youtube.com/watch?v=LO_jDnHO0Kk
+You can follow this guide: https://www.youtube.com/watch?v=LO_jDnHO0Kk

 # GTA5 Version Switcher